 VCU establishes faculty positions within the categories described below.
-Faculty are recruited through search procedures established by the VCU Provost's Office of Faculty Affairs (see PA and hiring resources).
-Faculty salary administration guidelines are available on the provost’s office website and at VCU eJobs.
+Faculty are recruited through search procedures established by the VCU Provost's Office of Faculty Affairs.
+For faculty guidelines, visit Inside HR.
 The VCU Board of Visitors approves final salaries upon the recommendation of the university president.

 VCU has a compensation plan that provides salary ranges for teaching and research (T&R) faculty positions, which vary by school/college and discipline.
 Salaries for initial faculty appointments are set and approved by the appropriate university administrators such as department chair, dean, provost/vice president and/or president) as applicable to the position.
 Salaries for adjunct faculty are set at the discretion of the dean/unit head and carry no fringe benefits.